kiba/Writings/atg/chp2_aftermath.md

 "I am not just that good at computers.
 When I was a professor, this is what I always do.
 Excuse me, I was simply a lecturer."

-"Daniel, I don't care about the excuses you make in the past.
-This is not good enough."
+"Daniel, I don't care about the excuses you make or how you organized your workspace, but I draw the line when it impacts me and the rest of the team.
+You're dragging down precious time we could be enjoying lunchtime together.
+Just print the damn thing next time."

-The doctor shrugged.

-At least the worksheet weren't the feel good bullshit mandated by bureaucrats, or god forbidden, [i]congress[/i].
-There was a reason why he retired and tried to stay retired.
-Of course, an evil snakehead had to invade Cheyenne mountain, forcing him out of retirement.

-"Doctor, just print the god damn worksheet the next time," O'Neill said.

-"I have a system," the doctor said defensively.
-"And it's a waste of money and paper to just print like that."

-"In case you didn't notice, you are no longer a poorly paid humanity professor.
-You provide actionable intelligence day in day out on a daily basis which not only helped this team survive the many incidents we found ourselves in, but also saved Stargate Command several times.
-A nickel or whatever it is, isn't going to hurt your six figures income plus tax-free hazard pay and medical benefits."

-"OK.
-Fine.
-Whatever, I'll print the damn thing next time."
+"Fine," the doctor grumped.

-"Good..let's get the rest of the team."
+"Good, let's get the others."

 ***
 **Captain Samantha Carter**